rjaksik/replicationOrigins/README.md

 <td>
 <p>
 perform the algorithm only for a specific set of chromosomes (default:
-NULL - use all basic chromosomes only)
+NULL - use all basic chromosomes)
 </p>
 </td>
 </tr>